kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 give a mean feature importance score $\hat{\mu}$ for each feature that is much closer to the true mean $\mu$, but also a value for the standard deviation
 $\hat{\sigma}$ for the sample.
-The following function does just that and creates two summary plots, that visualize the final results and answers the research question.
+The following function does just that and creates two summary plots that visualize the final results and answers the research question.

 In summary, the output shows that in this instance, there is no change in the